Why Bitcoin-Related And Ethereum-Related Stocks Are Moving Today | Benzinga

 Why Bitcoin-Related And Ethereum-Related Stocks Are Moving Today

-Shares of crypto-related stocks including Marathon Digital Holdings, Inc. (NASDAQ:MARA), Riot Blockchain, Inc. (NASDAQ:RIOT) and MicroStrategy Incorporated (NASDAQ:MSTR) are all trading lower amid a decrease in the price of Bitcoin (CRYPTO: BTC).
+Shares of several cryptocurrency-related stocks, including Marathon Digital Holdings Inc (NASDAQ:MARA), Riot Blockchain Inc (NASDAQ:RIOT) and Coinbase Global Inc (NASDAQ:COIN), are all trading higher in sympathy with the price of Bitcoin (CRYPTO: BTC).

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.